Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 13: Judge decisions from their original conditions

 **Problem**
-Results alone can make a sound decision appear foolish or a poor decision appear wise.
+Results alone can make a sound decision appear foolish, or a poor decision appear wise.

 **Action**
 Evaluate each choice using the information and options available at the time.